deawyk/deawyk.github.io/_pages/pb.md

 ### Future Consulting
-We specialize in individualized writing workshops for our clients, most of which are new immigrants, to craft their Personal Statement, Admission Essay, and/or Resume/CV.
-We provide research and expertise throughout their application process for their target company/school.
-Our clients also receive long-term mentorship as we continue to follow up on their commitments.
+**Future Consulting** is built on my extensive experience transitioning between schools, careers, and countries.
+We provide individualized writing workshops for our clients, many of which are new immigrants, to craft their Personal Statement, Admission Essay, and/or Resume/CV for their target company/school.
+Our clients also receive long-term mentorship as we continue to coach them and follow up with their commitments.
 </div>